pijush2022/Lane_detection/README.md

 ## Deployment

-- The model is deployed on Huggingface spaces. click [here](https://github.com/pijush2022/Lane_detection.git) to go there.
+- The model is deployed on Github Action with CI/CD. click [here](https://github.com/pijush2022/Lane_detection.git) to go there.
 - You can deploy the model locally as well.
 There are three methods to run the model they are listed below.